leonardoLavagna/Waves-Simulation/README.md

 - **Apr.
 7, 2022:** Part 2 of the project  is completed.
 - **Apr.
 12, 2022:** First simulation of Part 3.
 Uploaded Notebook 7.
 - **Apr.
 13, 2022:** Discussion of fault zones and earthquakes that happen at depth and related simulations.
 Uploaded Notebook 8.
 Part 3 of the project is completed.
 - **Apr.
 15, 2022:** Review of previous parts and minor corrections.
 First version of Part 1, Part 2 and Part 3.
+Note that all the previous versions of the notebook have been delated.